instructor-ai/instructor-js/docs/contributing.md

 ## [Evals](https://github.com/jxnl/instructor-js/tree/main/tests/openai/evals)

-We invite you to contribute evals in Jest as a way to monitor the quality of the openai models and the instructor library.
+We invite you to contribute evals in Bun as a way to monitor the quality of the openai models and the instructor library.
 To get started check out the [jxnl/instructor-js/tests/evals](https://github.com/jxnl/instructor-js/tree/main/tests/openai/evals) and contribute your own evals in the form of pytest tests.
 These evals will be run once a week and the results will be posted.

 ## Issues